NicolasBwn/projetnico/README_DAILY_ERASMUS_THINGS.md

 09/02/2023

 Today is the day, I finally got my acces card and my SLU e-mail !
 Youuhouu !
 At 10 in the morning, I've followed a workshop about the management of the VH building (I think haha).
 After that, there was a presentation on "Good Research Practice".
-This was a bit difficult to understand every sentence sometimes, but in the end I can say that I have understood almost all the idea.
+This was a bit difficult to understand every sentence sometimes, but in the end I can say that I have understood almost all the ideas.

 10/02/2023